commonsharp/SurvivalProject-Server/README.md

 * ~~Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).~~

 # 29/03/2017
+* Added auto registration.
+If the username does not exist, a new username will be created with the password the user inserted.
+* When playing a 2-teams mode, the game will now try to put you in the correct team. e.g. if 2 players move to the blue team, and a third one joins, he'll be assigned to the red team, to balance out the teams.
 * Better instructions on how to play the game.
 Still need to add the MySQL installation step.
 * The correct KO count is presented once you finish a game.
 * When playing a 2-teams mode, the game will not start until the 2 teams have an equal number of players.